joshualeejunyi/tp/docs/UserGuide.md

             1. test
             2. push day
 ```
+**Note**: The workouts may not be listed in the order you added them to ByteCeps.
 ### Assign an exercise to a workout plan
 You may assign an exercise to a specified workout plan using the `/assign` flag.
 ```